Virus192/WAZUH-SOC-AUTOMATION/README.md

-# WAZUH SOC
+# WAZUH SOC PROJECT
- # Security Operations Automation with Wazuh and Shuffle
+ # Security Operations Automation with Wazuh, Shuffle and TheHive

 ## Strengthening Defenses and Automating Incident Detection and Response